paul-kh-yeung/pulsar-four-beam-model/README.md

 ## Status

 This repository is intended as a clean public release of the analysis code.
-The original research script is preserved in `legacy/` for provenance; the importable implementation lives in `src/pulsar_four_beam_model/`.
+The importable implementation lives in `src/pulsar_four_beam_model/`.

 The Fermi-LAT phaseogram data files are **not included** in this draft package.
 Place the corresponding `.dat` files under `data/` or update `configs/vela_v1_97.json` to point to